Alberta Centennial Medal

-The Alberta Centennial Medal is a commemorative medal celebrating Alberta's first 100 years of participating in Canadian Confederation.
+The Alberta Centennial Medal is a commemorative medal celebrating Alberta's first 100 years as a province of Canada.

 History

 In 2005, the Alberta Centennial Medal Act established the Alberta Centennial Medal.

 Purpose

-The Alberta Centennial Medal Act established a process to award medals to outstanding Albertans who have made a significant contribution to society and to honour their contributions.
+The Alberta Centennial Medal Act established a process to award medals to outstanding Albertans who had made a significant contribution to society and to honour their contributions.

 Eligibility

 Eligibility for the medal was restricted to living men, women and youth who made significant contributions to their fellow citizens, their community and to Alberta, and were Canadian citizens that had resided in Alberta.

 Approximately 8,000 medals were awarded to outstanding Albertans.
 Representatives from provincial organizations, governments and other groups were asked to make the nominations.
 Only nominations submitted by these nominating partners were accepted.

-The following individuals received the Alberta Centennial Medal:
+The following are among those who received the Alberta Centennial Medal:

 Design

 The medal's simple design features Alberta's coat of arms and the words "Alberta Centennial 1905–2005" on the front and shield of the arms and "Honouring Outstanding Albertans" on the back.
 It is cast in bronze and plated in gold.

 The colours of the medal's ribbon symbolize Alberta's spirit and strengths.
-Blue and gold, Alberta's provincial colours are most prominent in the ribbon.
+Blue and gold, Alberta's provincial colours, are most prominent in the ribbon.
 All the colours in the ribbon are taken from Alberta's official emblems and heraldry.
 They are :